 - Autism Waiver — This waiver was implemented July 1, 2009.
 The Autism Waiver provides services and supports to children, ages 3 through 18, with autism spectrum disorders to enable them to remain at home with their families.
 Services included in the Autism Waiver are: assistive technology, behavioral analysis services, community specialist services, environmental accessibility adaptations, person centered strategies consultation, personal assistant, professional assessment and monitoring, in and out-of-home respite, specialized medical equipment and supplies, support broker service and transportation.
 The Department of Mental Health, Division of Developmental Disabilities administers this program through an inter-agency agreement with MO HealthNet.

 - Aged and Disabled Waiver — This program offers in-home services to individuals aged 63 or over who have been assessed with certain impairments and unmet needs to the extent that they would require nursing home care in the absence of these services.
 The services available include homemaker, chore, respite, home delivered meals and adult day care.
 The Department of Health and Senior Services, Division of Senior and Disability Services administers this program through an inter-agency agreement with MO HealthNet.

 - AIDS Waiver — This program provides in-home services to participants diagnosed by a physician as having AIDS or an HIV-related illness and are assessed as meeting a nursing home level of care.
 The services available include personal care, private duty nursing, attendant care, and supplies.
 Supplies include diapers, underpads, and gloves.
 The Department of Health and Senior Services, Bureau of HIV, STD, and Hepatitis administers this program through an inter-agency agreement with MO HealthNet.

 - Independent Living Waiver — This program is similar to the Consumer-Directed State Plan Personal Care program, requiring the same eligibility criteria be met and offering additional personal assistance services beyond the limitations of the state plan.
-Additional services available include environmental accessibility adaptations, specialized medical equipment and supplies, and case management.
+Additional services available include environmental accessibility adaptations, specialized medical equipment and supplies, financial management services and case management.
 The Department of Health and Senior Services, Division of Senior and Disability Services administers this program through an inter-agency agreement with MO HealthNet.